petnica-rac-seminari/BCD-0o27-Tetris/documentation/Software Development Guide.md

 /**
  * @file mod_example.hpp
  * @author Florian Schütz (fschuetz@ieee.org)
- * @brief Example file for BalcCon Cyberdeck modules.
+ * @brief Example file for BalCCon Cyberdeck modules.
  * @version 1.0
  * @date 12.09.2023
  * @copyright Copyright (c) 2022, Florian Schuetz, released under MIT license *
- * `This module display a hello world text on the display and blinks the led's.
+ * This module display a hello world text on the display and blinks the led's.
  * The module will terminate, whenever the user presses a button.
  */